 - Water is a vital nutrient for healthier veins.
 If you’re not drinking enough water, fiber can have the opposite effect and cause constipation.
-To stay optimally hydrated, limit alcohol, coffee and tea (each have a dehydrating effect on the body).
+To stay optimally hydrated, limit alcohol, coffee and tea (each has a dehydrating effect on the body).

 - Flavonoids are linked to strengthened blood vessel walls.
 Some studies even connect flavonoids to diminishing the appearance of varicose veins.
 Rutin is one of the most powerful flavonoids and can be found in:

-- Red grapes, blueberries and blackberries
+- Red grapes, blueberries, and blackberries

 - Apples, especially the skin